 The Camera Monitor System or CMS is a Digital Side Mirror (DSM) that we are introducing for the first time on a Hyundai model (Ioniq 5).
 It assists drivers by providing the most optimal viewing angles and eliminating blind spots.Thomas Schemera, Executive Vice President, Global Chief Marketing Officer, Hyundai

-The Genesis JW EV will sit on the same platform as all the Ioniq 5 and the Kia CV – Electric Global Modular Platform (E-GMP).
+The Genesis GV60 EV will sit on the same platform as all the Ioniq 5 and the Kia EV6 – Electric Global Modular Platform (E-GMP).
 E-GMP offers the potential to incorporate an 800V high-voltage charging system and offer ultra-fast charging to 80% level in just 18 minutes.
-This would make electric car charging a similar experience to refuelling an internal combustion engine vehicle.
+This would make electric car charging a similar experience to refueling an internal combustion engine vehicle.

-The company has reportedly tied up with US-based WiTricity which specializes in wireless charging to develop the technology and it would be able to provide a “speed of 6 to 8 kWh.”
+The company has reportedly tied up with US-based WiTricity, the company specializing in wireless charging, to develop the technology.
+It would be able to provide a “speed of 6 to 8 kWh.”
 Genesis will offer customers conventional charging solutions via a 7 kW or 11 kW charger.

-By offering advancements in the area of vehicle charging, Genesis attempts to establish an image of leadership in electrification, ETNews reports.
-Genesis is targeting the global market with the GV60 and plans to raise the competition level with new tech.
-Wireless charging stations are in a pilot stage in European countries and standardization and widespread adoption would take some time, but Genesis wants to be seen as setting the trend.
+By offering advancements in vehicle charging, Genesis attempts to establish an image of leadership in electrification, as per ETNews.
+Genesis targets the global market with the GV60 and plans to raise the competition level with new tech.
+Wireless charging stations are in a pilot stage in European countries, and standardization and widespread adoption would take some time, but Genesis wants to set the trend.

-Like the Hyundai Ioniq 5, the Genesis GV60 should have Vehicle to Load or V2L capability that allows using the vehicle as a power source.
-V2L enables using the battery pack’s electricity to run home appliances and other high-power equipment, which can prove to be useful during outdoor activities in remote places and also during power cuts.
+Like the Hyundai Ioniq 5, the Genesis GV60 should have Vehicle to Load or V2L capability to use the vehicle as a power source.
+V2L enables using the battery pack’s electricity to run home appliances and other high-power equipment, which can prove useful during outdoor activities in remote places and power cuts.
 Moreover, bidirectional charging allows rescuing another EV stuck due to a depleted battery.